 Our experienced immigration lawyers regularly assist both individuals and companies with many types of immigration matters, including:

-To learn more about how our immigration attorneys at Farmer, Farmer & Brown , P.L.L.C. can assist you, please contact us directly.
+To learn more about how our immigration attorneys at Farmer, Farmer, and Brown Law Firm, P.L.L.C. can assist you, please contact us directly.
 We have offices conveniently located in Austin, Texas, Marietta, Georgia, and Ames, Iowa, to best help our clients with immigration matters.

 If your company needs temporary workers or if you are a foreign national looking to invest in an enterprise in the United States, you do not want to compromise your business by making errors in the immigration process.